Q & A –

 What are the advantages of the more expensive EV SSL over the lower cost DV SSL? – All websites with an SSL will have HTTPS://yourdomain.com in the browser address bar instead of HTTP://yourdomain.com .
 However if you have an EV SSL your company name itself will also be displayed in the address bar and the bar will turn green to signify a secure website.
 NOTE: subject to the browser being used by the viewer.

-You will see a green padlock symbol if the site is secure or a circle only with the lower case letter i denoting “information” if the site is not secure.
+At the moment, I am not seeing this.
+What I am seeing is a green padlock symbol if the site is secure or a circle only with the lower case letter i denoting “information” if the site is not secure.
 A secure website may also have the info circle and the padlock.
 Try a few websites for yourself and click on the padlock or circle and view the info displayed.

 A website with a DV SSL will display a green padlock.
 If someone clicks on the padlock it will say that the site is secure for transactions.
-To see an example of a DV SSL go to our website www.98websites.com. for an example of a non-secure website go to your own website and click on the circle with the lower case i.
+To see an example of a DV SSL go to www.rpmracekarts.com or our website www.98websites.com. for an example of a non-secure website go to your own website and click on the circle with the lower case i.

 What is the cost of each SSL certificate? –

 EV SSL cost is $985 for one year.